Azure/AI-in-a-Box/doc-intelligence-in-a-box/Deployment/3_solution_configuration/README.md

 # Solution Accelerator Configurations
-Please follow the steps below to set up the solution accelerator.

-The default document intelligence composite model id in the solution deployment is 'contoso-safety-forms'.
+The default document intelligence composite model id in the solution deployment is `contoso-safety-forms`.
 If you gave the composite model a different name, follow the instructions below:

 1. From the the [Azure Portal](https://portal.azure.com), open the resource group you deployed this solution to.
 1. Find the Azure Functions App, click the resource and get to its overview page.